MIME

 Summary

-France is an old country of immigrants.
-The nation is presented as a community of equal citizens whose origins, trajectories and memories are diverse, even conflicting (Vichy, Algerian War).
-Since the model of citizenship is at once individualistic, universalist and secular, it recognizes only universally equal individuals, not particularized groups; and the state guarantees freedom of conscience and worship, with religion being a private matter.
-So, unlike immigrant societies such as Canada or the United States, which value the melting-pot and encourage the development of drawer identities through recognition policies, France is both a nation-state (with a historically dominant group) and an immigrant society in which migrant populations can claim a place in the national narrative.
+France is a country with a long history of immigration.
+The nation is presented as a community of equal citizens whose origins, trajectories, and memories are diverse, even conflicting (Vichy, Algerian War).
+Since the model of citizenship is individualistic, universalist, and secular, it recognizes only individuals who are universally equal in rights, not specific groups; and the state guarantees freedom of conscience and worship, with religion falling within the private sphere.
+Thus, unlike immigrant societies such as Canada or the United States, which value the melting pot and encourage the development of multiple identities through recognition policies, France is both a nation-state (with a historically dominant group) and an immigrant society in which migrant populations can claim a place in the national narrative.

-So, under what conditions can a model of citizenship that recognizes only individuals articulate the heterogeneity of origins and memories with a political project rooted in the principles of the nation-state and the universalist republic, built in the 19th century and constantly reaffirmed since?
+So, under what conditions can a model of citizenship that only recognizes individuals articulate the heterogeneity of origins and memories with a political project based on the principles established in the 19th century and constantly reaffirmed since then, of the nation-state and the universalist republic?
 The question remains urgent at a time when some elites are diagnosing a "crisis" in the "republican model of citizenship" on the one hand, and the explosion of "cultural diversity" and demands for recognition on the other.
-We would like to approach this issue from two angles, likely to serve the objectives of creating a museum of the history of France and Algeria in Montpellier: firstly, on the basis of ethnographic surveys of targeted populations in Montpellier (young people of North African origin), and secondly, through research seminars including Algerian colleagues from the CRASC (Oran), in order to associate their point of view with the relationship to the cross-cultural history of the two countries.
+We would like to approach this question from two angles, which could serve the objectives of creating a museum of the history of France and Algeria in Montpellier: firstly, based on ethnographic surveys of targeted populations in Montpellier (young people of North African origin), and secondly, through research seminars involving Algerian colleagues from the CRASC (Oran), in order to incorporate their perspective on the intertwined history of the two countries.

 Presentation

-France is a country of immigration, conquest and asylum (Temime, 1999).
-These ambiguities mark its history: as early as the French Revolution, citizenship was granted to Jews, but slavery was not abolished in its colonies until 1848 (Weil, 2008).
-Since the 19th century, France has welcomed immigrants from Belgium, Italy, Portugal, Spain, the Maghreb and sub-Saharan Africa... as well as Germans, Armenians and Spanish Republicans exiled as a result of political crimes perpetrated by authoritarian regimes, and/or fleeing regions of war and famine.
-While the transformation from labor immigration to settlement immigration did not proceed at the same pace for all populations - for Algerian immigration, the process spanned a century (Sayad, 1999) - these migrations gave rise to diverse trajectories and plural memories within the populations concerned.
-At the same time, politico-administrative struggles over the naming of these publics culminated in the 1990s, leading to amalgamation and confusion.
-Parallels were drawn between foreigners, immigrants and the polarity between us and them, established and outsiders (Elias & Scotson, 2003).
-Relational poles (Weber, 1995) are now very much alive and normatively organized around the universal and the particular, the virtuous and the dangerous, etc. Thus the association between "immigrant" and "North African" and its normative dimension can be spotted by analyses of discourse in the media (Bonnafous, 1991).
-Yet, observed over time, "migration policies" - immigration and asylum (Fischer, Hamidi, 2016), which are built around two tools (naturalization and flow management through border control), have regularly been used to regulate the labor market on the one hand, and demographic crises on the other (Weil, 1995).
-And at a time when freedom of movement has become a principle that tends towards universality, with the dual constraint of nation-state categories and economic and demographic needs (Noiriel, 1988), the question of "migratory crises" seems to be permanently on the political agenda.
-Finally, with the end of what was known as "la plus grande France", French citizens from Algeria and other protectorates and colonies were "repatriated"; various groups, whose existence was linked to decolonization ("pieds -noirs", harkis), had to continue their existence in the former metropolis, generating memorial conflicts and political mobilizations that helped reconfigure French political life (Savarese, 2014).
+France is a country of immigration, conquest, and asylum (Temime, 1999).
+These ambiguities mark its history: since the French Revolution, citizenship has been granted to Jews, but slavery was not abolished in its colonies until 1848 (Weil, 2008).
+Since the 19th century, immigrants have been welcomed from Belgium, Italy, Portugal, Spain, the Maghreb, and sub-Saharan Africa... but also from Germany, Armenia, and Spain, where Republicans were exiled following political crimes perpetrated by authoritarian regimes and/or fleeing regions of war and famine.
+While the transformation from labor immigration to settlement immigration did not occur at the same pace for all populations—for Algerian immigration, the process spanned a century (Sayad, 1999)—these migrations gave rise to diverse trajectories and plural memories within the populations concerned.
+At the same time, political and administrative struggles culminated in the 1990s over the naming of these groups, leading to amalgamations and confusion.
+Thus, parallels were drawn between foreigners, immigrants, etc., coupled with the polarity between us and them, established and outsiders (Elias & Scotson, 2003).
+Relational poles (Weber, 1995) are formed, which are now very much alive and normatively organized around the universal and the particular, the virtuous and the dangerous, etc. Thus, the association between "immigrant" and "Maghrebi" and its normative dimension can be identified through discourse analysis within the media (Bonnafous, 1991).
+However, when observed over time, "migration policies" – immigration and asylum (Fischer, Hamidi, 2016), which are developed using two tools (naturalization and flow management through border control), have regularly been used to regulate the labor market on the one hand, and demographic crises on the other (Weil, 1995).
+And at a time when freedom of movement has become a principle that tends towards universality, with the dual constraints of nation-state categories and economic and demographic needs (Noiriel, 1988), the issue of "migration crises" seems to be firmly on the political agenda.
+Finally, with the end of what was known as "Greater France," the French were "repatriated" from Algeria and other protectorates and colonies; Various groups, whose existence was linked to decolonization ("pieds-noirs," harkis), had to continue their existence in the former metropolis, which led to conflicts of memory and political mobilization that contributed to the reconfiguration of French political life (Savarese, 2014).

-Thus, France is often presented as a community of citizens (Schnapper, 94) whose origins, trajectories and memories are diverse, even conflicting, as in the case of Vichy (Rousso, 1987) or the Algerian War (Stora, 1991; Stora, Harbi, 2004); citizens defined as equal individuals, whatever their histories, trajectories, memories, or personal and religious affiliations.
-Indeed, the republican model of citizenship, established under the Third Republic (Nicolet, 1982), is at once individualist (it recognizes only individuals as holders of rights), universalist (said individuals are universally equal in rights), and secular (religion is a private matter, and the state must guarantee freedom of conscience and worship).
-But while some immigrant societies (Canada, Australia, the United States) encourage the development of sliding-scale identities (recognition of the contribution of Italian-Americans to the United States in exchange for their allegiance to the Star-Spangled Banner) via recognition policies (Taylor, 1994; Kymlicka, 2001), France is both a nation-state with a historically dominant "Catholic" group, and an immigrant society where minority migrant populations are likely to "integrate" and claim a place in the national narrative (Walzer, 1998): the erection in 2007 of the Musée national de l'histoire de l'immigration in the Palais de la Porte - Dorée (Paris) can be seen as an attempt to respond to this tension.
+France is often presented as a community of citizens (Schnapper, 94) whose origins, trajectories, and memories are diverse, even conflicting, as in the case of Vichy (Rousso, 1987) or the Algerian War (Stora, 1991; Stora, Harbi, 2004); citizens defined as equal individuals, regardless of their histories, trajectories, memories, or personal and religious affiliations.
+Indeed, the republican model of citizenship, established under the Third Republic (Nicolet, 1982), is at once individualistic (it recognizes only individuals as rights holders), universalistic (these individuals are universally equal in rights), and secular (religion is a private matter and the state must guarantee freedom of conscience and worship).
+But while immigrant societies (Canada, Australia, United States) encourage the development of multiple identities (recognition of the contribution of Italian-Americans to the United States in exchange for their allegiance to the Stars and Stripes) through recognition policies (Taylor, 1994; Kymlicka, 2001), France is both a nation-state with a historically dominant "Catholic" group and an immigrant society where minority migrant populations are likely to "integrate" and claim a place in the national narrative (Walzer, 1998): the establishment in 2007 of the National Museum of the History of Immigration in the Palais de la Porte Dorée (Paris) can be understood as an attempt to respond to this tension.

-Hence the question, central to all models of citizenship (republican, multicultural, consociational), of the articulation between the universal and the particular (Martiniello, 1991), here approached in France from the angle of the plurality of collective memories (Halbwachs, 1994): how can individuals with diverse histories and memories form a society (Donzelot, 2003) and participate in a collective project of living together, within the framework of the republican model of citizenship?
-Under what conditions can a model of citizenship that recognizes only individuals and not particularized groups of individuals (minorities have no legal existence) articulate the heterogeneity of origins and memories with a political project enshrined in the principles, constructed in the 19th century and constantly reaffirmed since, of the Nation-State and the universalist Republic?
+Hence the question, central to all models of citizenship (republican, multicultural, consociational), of the relationship between the universal and the particular (Martiniello, 1991), addressed here in France from the perspective of the plurality of collective memories (Halbwachs, 1994): how can individuals with diverse histories and memories form a society (Donzelot, 2003) and participate in a collective project of living together, within the framework of the republican model of citizenship?
+Under what conditions can a model of citizenship that recognizes only individuals and not particularized groups of individuals (minorities have no legal existence) articulate the heterogeneity of origins and memories with a political project based on the principles, established in the 19th century and constantly reaffirmed since then, of the nation-state and the universalist republic?

-The issue is urgent: in recent years, the diagnosis of a crisis in the "integration model" has resurfaced, with, on the one hand, the "natives of the Republic" (les indigènes de la République), and on the other, the explosion of "cultural diversity" (identitarian or regionalist movements).
-There are several responses to this situation, which has given rise to a number of conflicts of memory - around slavery, the baptism of Clovis, the link between the Catholic religion and "national identity", the definition of mass crimes, Vichy or the Algerian War...:
+The issue is urgent: in recent years, concerns about a crisis in the "integration model" have resurfaced, with challenges from some quarters (the indigenous peoples of the Republic) and the explosion of "cultural diversity" (identity-based or regionalist movements) from others.
+In response to this situation, which has led to a number of conflicts over memory—around slavery, the baptism of Clovis, the link between Catholicism and "national identity," the definition of mass crimes, Vichy, or the Algerian War— several responses can be offered:

-- the first, sometimes associated with rhetorical artifice, aims to make the Republic the unsurpassable foundation for a solution to the "identity malaise" asserted as part of the demands for recognition made;
+– the first, sometimes associated with rhetorical artifice, aims to make the Republic the unassailable foundation for a solution to the "identity malaise" asserted in the context of demands for recognition;

-- the last, favored here, aims to question the diversity of the French population through the manifestation of memories formulated, to apprehend the extent to which individuals bearing plural memories can make society ; Beyond the nation anchored in the past through a "rich batch of memories" (as Renan put it), how can individuals whose memories differ and vary according to more or less imaginary constructs (Boucheron, 2016), recognize themselves as members of the same society?
-By examining the diversity of memories in France and showing how they are transformed, we can show that the creation of social bonds can take different trajectories: diversity in memory, culture and religion is perhaps less an obstacle to republican citizenship than the foundation of a possible way of living together.
+– the latter, which is the focus here, aims to examine the diversity of the French population through the manifestation of formulated memories, in order to understand the extent to which individuals with multiple memories can form a society; beyond the nation rooted in the past through a "rich store of memories" (according to Renan's formula), how can individuals whose memories differ and vary according to more or less imaginary constructs (Boucheron, 2016) recognize themselves as members of the same society?
+By examining the diversity of memories in France and showing how they are changing, we can demonstrate that social bonds can be forged in different ways: diversity in terms of memory, culture, and religion is perhaps less an obstacle to republican citizenship than the foundation of a possible coexistence.

-The city of Montpellier provides a fertile ground for investigation of these questions, in the light of national considerations and specific features: in 60 years, its population has multiplied by 2.
-This result cannot be attributed to natural growth alone: it has been achieved through both internal and external immigration.
-In addition, 16% of the population is officially foreign, i.e. almost 2 times the national average, but the area also has a large number of young people (over 70,000 students, 1 in 4 inhabitants) and a very high unemployment and poverty rate compared to the national average.
-Hence the possibility of taking this great diversity of origins into account as part of a project aimed at questioning the history of migration and the sharing of memories between citizens.
-Based on qualitative surveys (observation, interviews), this research calls on a multi-disciplinary dimension in addition to its core social sciences (history, sociology, anthropology, political science): law, urban geography, language sciences, etc. The aim is to reconstruct trajectories based on the conditions in which the new inhabitants of Montpellier found themselves when they arrived, and how they were able to articulate a singular history, a construction of memories and a participation in the affairs of the city.
-In addition to discussions in research seminars with French and Algerian colleagues, this work will culminate in a scientific publication (book, journal issue) and an exhibition featuring biographical sheets and photographs of the survey material.
-It may also prefigure a survey of the reception, by citizens of North African origin, of a possible museum on the history of Algeria and France in Montpellier.
+To address these issues, the city of Montpellier provides fertile ground for investigation, given national considerations and specific characteristics: in 60 years, its population has doubled.
+This result cannot be attributed solely to natural growth: it has been achieved through internal and external immigration.
+Furthermore, 16% of the population is officially recorded as foreign, which is nearly twice the national average, but there are also a large number of young people (more than 70,000 students, 1 in 4 inhabitants) and very high unemployment and poverty rates compared to the national average.
+Hence the possibility of taking this great diversity of origins into account in a project aimed at examining the history of migration and the sharing of memories among citizens.
+Based on qualitative surveys (observation, interviews), this research draws on a multidisciplinary approach, in addition to its core social sciences (history, sociology, anthropology, political science), including law, urban geography, and language sciences.
+The aim is to reconstruct the trajectories based on the conditions in which the new inhabitants of Montpellier found themselves when they arrived, and how they were able to articulate a unique history, a construction of memory, and participation in the affairs of the city.
+In addition to discussions in research seminars with French and Algerian colleagues, this work will result in a scientific publication (book, journal issue) and an exhibition presenting the research materials in the form of biographical files and photographs.
+It may also foreshadow a survey of the reception by citizens of Maghreb origin of a possible museum on the history of Algeria and France in Montpellier.